 And even the rich sometimes know

 How hunger’s gray . . . one good meal wipes away.

-Is this limerick making two long (too long?) bridges—between the culinary wealth of France, the millions starving in Africa, and Chaplin’s wonderful My Autobiography, which I am reading in lieu of the news?
+§ Is this limerick making two long (too long?) bridges—between the culinary wealth of France, the millions starving in Africa, and Chaplin’s wonderful My Autobiography, which I am reading in lieu of the news?
 As regards the African famine, see Jackson Diehl, No one is paying attention to the worst humanitarian crisis since World War II.
-As regards sex, Chaplin writes: “Like Balzac, who believed that a night of sex meant to loss of a good page of his novel, so I believed it meant the loss of a good day’s work at the studio.”
+As regards sex, Chaplin writes: “Like Balzac, who believed that a night of sex meant the loss of a good page of his novel, so I believed it meant the loss of a good day’s work at the studio.”

 In Washington, Democrats, Republicans, embroiled

 In southern France, fresh artichokes, roast garlic, olive oil

 The hatred of living; the fruit of the Earth unspoiled

 § With special thanks to Mon Bistrot à Moi, son clafoutis et ses artichauts à la barigoule.

 For Jonah, now 16, everything seems possible